 If you have youngsters ages six and young in your house who love the heavy equipment found on farms, you might want to introduce them to Welcome To Merriweather Farm.
 It’s a charming game that lets kids play with combines, plows and other gear on a pretend farm.

 It’s one of two Bold Games titles that uses characters and stories seen in Parachute Publishing’s book of the same name—featuring licensing from the famous agricultural machine maker John Deere.
-We reviewed the other, Busy Days In Deer Valley (
+We reviewed the other, Busy Days In Deer Valley ( back in December.

 There’s always a lot of work to do on Merriweather Farm, whether it’s harvesting crops, plowing fields to get them ready for planting, collecting apples for the harvest, and more.
 To that end, Johnny Tractor (J.T. to his friends, Corey Combine and Allie Gator—named after John Deere’s line of all-purpose vehicles—help the farmer with his job.
 There’s also a pesky raccoon who keeps getting in the way.